 listening for the Holy Spirit to lead us to say the right things,

-because God knows their needs, their trials an their troubles, and God longs
+because God knows their needs, their trials and their troubles, and God may

-seasoned with salt, meaning what we are telling them is of the Spirit.
-What
+seasoned with salt, meaning we are telling them things that originated from the Spirit.

 These are the things that encourage others to follow the Lord and bring

-about spiritual growth and life to the body of Christ.
-We are called to
+about spiritual growth and life to the body.

 Col 4-6